For all the build up heading into Las Vegas, the 2008 Winter Meetings has started off with more of a whimper than a bang.

 Beyond that, the Red Sox will sit and wait to see where value may be found.
 Could it be with a starter like Brad Penny or Andy Pettitte?
 Or the aforementioned Rafael Furcal?
 Or even the big fish, C.C.
 Sabathia or Mark Teixeira?

-One thing is for sure however…don’t hold your breath constantly refreshing MLB Trade Rumors
+One thing is for sure however…don’t hold your breath constantly refreshing MLB Trade Rumors for news

 “We’re not really optimistic about our chances of getting anything done while we’re here,” Epstein said.
 “We’re not really close to anything.
 We’re talking to some teams, we’re talking to some agents.
 But I wouldn’t expect anything to come out of these meetings, to be honest.”